alistairjoelquinn/travel-almanac-style-guide/README.md

 ![Commons Words Page 2](/img/words2.png)

-Users can search the site for a specific term and results across all pages will be displayed.
+Users can search the site for a specific term and results across all pages will be displayed with the matching search term highlighted.

 ![User Search](/img/search.png)

+When the application loads, only the data for the requested page is fetched and stored in state.
+Data fetching for the other pages can happen one of 2 ways.
+Either on a page by page basis as the user navigates, or all at once if the user searches the site.
+This is the only scenario where all data is fetched in order to avoid unnecessarily requesting data.